Assistant Professor of New Testament and Early Christian Studies

 Teaching & Research Interests

-Mona teaches Basic Degree and Graduate level courses the area of New Testament and Early Christianity.
+Mona teaches basic-degree and graduate-level courses in the area of New Testament and Early Christianity.
 She knew she wanted to pursue biblical studies when she learned New Testament Greek.
 Around that time, she also became interested in cultural anthropology as a window into honouring the diversity of cultural lenses through which people see and experience the world.
 Her teaching and research reflect these interests as she strives to understand the early Christians within their own cultural and social setting and time but also to consider the lenses modern readers bring to their readings of the text.

 Her research explores age, aging and age structure in the context of the ancient Mediterranean setting of Christianity in the late first and early second centuries (especially 1 Timothy), including intergenerational relationships and how the life course illuminates social dynamics among women and men in early Christian texts.
 She also explores the impact of the oral aspects of storytelling within the early Christian texts.